benbalter/WP-Resume/readme.md

 ## Changelog ##

 ### 2.5.1 ###
-* Fix for sections not appearing in the right order under certain circomstances
+* Fix for sections not appearing in the right order under certain circumstances
 * Organization links now open in a new window

 ### 2.5 ###